Skip to content

 The International Space Station.
 Image credit: Shutterstock

-It was also a truly global effort: nations ranging from America to Russia provided parts for and assembled the ISS.
+It was also a truly global effort: countries ranging from the US to Russia provided parts for and assembled the ISS.
 The assembly alone took more than 30 missions.

 Travelling at 17,500 mph and orbiting the earth every 90 minutes, the ISS is an engineering achievement that is truly out of this world.